cgadal-pythonpackages/Wind_data/README.md

 As the data are downloaded through the Climate Data Store API, you need to follow a few steps:

 - create an account [here](https://cds.climate.copernicus.eu/user/register?destination=%2F%23!%2Fhome), and log in.
-- setup the API key on your computer: see [here](https://cds.climate.copernicus.eu/api-how-to)
+- setup the API key on your computer: see [here](https://cds.climate.copernicus.eu/api-how-to) (just follow the steps under `Install the CDS API key`)
 - install the lib on your computer: As for most python package, use pip.
 In a terminal run `pip3 install --upgrade https://github.com/Cgadal/Wind_data/tarball/master`.
 If you also have `git` installed on your computer, you may prefer to use: `pip3 install git+https://github.com/Cgadal/Wind_data.git`.

 General documentation can be found on the ECMWWF website, for [ERA5](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5) and [ERA5Land](https://www.ecmwf.int/en/era5-land).